Operating System

 Hardware

-My personal computer is a Dell Latitude e6440 that I rescued from my university (read: I asked if I could have it because the power port was banjaxed).
-I've never purchased a personal computer in my entire life—an accomplishment I'm quite proud of.
+Until recently, my daily driver personal computer was a Dell Latitude e6440 that I rescued from my university (read: I asked if I could have it because the power port was banjaxed).
+Until very recently, I've never purchased a personal computer in my entire life—an accomplishment I'm quite proud of.
 Nevertheless people often find themselves in need of a personal computer, whether because their current one broke or they feel they need to upgrade.

 [1] Computers "slow down" as they age because Windows is awful software.
 If we're talking about online use it's because most websites are also bad software (Javascript-ridden messes of spaghetti code to load hundreds of megabytes of ads).
 Install an ad blocker and use something that isn't Windows.